padogrid/bundle-hazelcast-4n5-app-kryo_codegen/README.md

 ## Runng This Bundle

 If you want to quickly test the bundle, you can execute the following and jump to [Step 9](#9-configure-hazelcast-configuration-file-hazelcastxml-with-the-kryoserializer-class).
-The `build_app` carries out the setp 1 to 8 in sequence.
+The `build_app` carries out the setps 1 to 8 in sequence.
 It is recommended, however, that you go through the entire steps to get familiar with the code generation and deployment process.

 ```bash
 cd_app kryo_codegen; cd bin_sh